What to Know About the Mass Shooting in Las Vegas

 Police descended on the Las Vegas Strip after authorities received reports of an active shooter near the Route 91 Harvest Festival.
 Officials later confirmed that the man — now dead — had opened fire on concert goers from the 32nd floor of the nearby Mandalay Bay hotel.

-Joseph Lombardo, the sherif of the Las Vegas metropolitan police department said in a press conference early Monday morning that officers were among those killed at the scene.
+Joseph Lombardo, the sheriff of the Las Vegas metropolitan police department said in a press conference early Monday morning that officers were among those killed at the scene.
 “The primary aggressor is dead," Lombardo said, "the scene is static.”

-Lombardo also told reporters that police were looking for a woman called Marilou Danley, a companion of the shooter, who is believed to be at large, the Guardian reports.
+Lombardo also told reporters that police were looking for a woman called Marilou Danley, a companion of the shooter, the Guardian reports.

 What happened?